techulus/blog/src/pages/Fix-Apple-Silicon-Mac-External-Display-Flickering.md

 ---

 If you're experiencing screen flickering issues while connected to an external display on your Apple silicon Mac, you're not alone.
 Flickering screens and faint lines can be frustrating, but fear not – I've got a solution for you.
-In this comprehensive guide, I'll walk you through the steps to resolve this problem and enjoy a seamless external display experience.
+The only catch is that this fix requires your monitor have some sort of HDR capability.

 ## Step 1: Install the Latest Monitor Firmware